fkohlgrueber/pattern-matching/clippy_rfc.md

 The pattern syntax and the *PatternTree* are independant of specific syntax tree implementations (rust ast / hir, syn, ...).
 When looking at the different pattern examples in the previous sections, it can be seen that the patterns don't contain any information specific to a certain syntax tree implementation.
 In contrast, clippy lints currently match against ast / hir syntax tree nodes and therefore directly depend on their implementation.

-How to match the *PatternTree* against a certain syntax tree is expressed by the `IsMatch` trait (simplified implementation shown below):
+The connection between the *PatternTree* and specific syntax tree implementations is the `IsMatch` trait.
+It defines how to match *PatternTree* nodes against specific syntax tree nodes.
+A simplified implementation of the `IsMatch` trait is shown below:

 ```
 pub trait IsMatch<O> {